Albert von Kölliker: Works

 Albert L. Lehninger asserted that Kölliker was among the first to notice the arrangement of granules in the sarcoplasm of striated muscle over a period of years beginning around 1850.
 These granules were later called sarcosomes by Retzius in 1890.
 These sarcosomes have come to be known as the mitochondria-the power houses of the cell.
 In the words of Lehninger, "Kölliker should also be credited with the first separation of mitochondria from cell structure.
 In 1888 he teased these granules from insect muscle, in which they are very profuse, found them to swell in water, and showed them to possess a membrane."

 In the case of almost every tissue, our present knowledge contains information first discovered by Kölliker – it is for his work on the nervous system that his name is most remembered.
-As early as 1845, while still at Zurich, he supplied a clear proof that nerve fibers are continuous with nerve cells, and laying the groundwork for all later research as to the actions of the central nervous system.
+As early as 1845, while still at Zürich, he supplied a clear proof that nerve fibers are continuous with nerve cells, and laying the groundwork for all later research as to the actions of the central nervous system.

 From that time onward he continually laboured at the histology of the nervous system, and more especially at the difficult problems presented by the intricate patterns in which nerve fibers and neurons are woven together in the brain and spinal cord.
 From his early days a master of method, he saw at a glance the value of the new Golgi staining method for the investigation of the central nervous system.
 Kölliker contributed greatly to knowledge of the inner structure of the brain.
 In 1889, he reproduces the histological preparations of the father of neuroscience Ramón y Cajal and confirmed the theory of neuronism.

 Honors

 Kölliker was ennobled by prince regent Luitpold of Bavaria in 1897 and thus permitted to add the predicate "von" to his surname.
 He was made a member of the learned societies of many countries; in England, which he visited more than once, and where he became well known, the Royal Society made him a fellow in 1860, and in 1897 gave him its highest token of esteem, the Copley medal.
+In 1897, he was named an honorary member of the American Association for Anatomy.

 A species of lizard, Hyalosaurus koellikeri, is named in his honor.